opensearch-project/project-website/_posts/2021-12-02-distributed-tracing-pipeline-with-opentelemetry.md

 <img src="../assets/media/blog-images/2021-12-02-distributed-tracing-pipeline-with-opentelemetry/tracing_step2.png" align="center">

 The agent-gateway architecture also allows us to use [Tail Sampling Processor](https://github.com/open-telemetry/opentelemetry-collector-contrib/blob/main/processor/tailsamplingprocessor/README.md) with more availability in this setup.
 Tail Sampling Processor enables us to make more intelligent choices when it comes to sampling traces.
 This is especially true for latency measurements, which can only be measured after they are complete.
-Since the collector sits at the end of the pipeline and has a complete picture of the distributed trace, sampling determinations are made in open telemetry collector to sample based on isolated, independent portions of the trace data.
+Since the collector sits at the end of the pipeline and has a complete picture of the distributed trace, sampling determinations are made in opentelemetry collector to sample based on isolated, independent portions of the trace data.

 Today, this processor only works with a single instance of the collector.
 The workaround is to utilize [Trace ID aware load balancing](https://github.com/open-telemetry/opentelemetry-collector-contrib/blob/main/exporter/loadbalancingexporter/README.md) to support multiple collector instances and avoid a single point of failure.
 This load balancer exporter is added to the agent configuration.
 It is responsible for consistently exporting spans and logs belonging to a trace to the same backend gateway collector for tail based sampling.

 ### Filtering traces for tail based sampling

 We will use a combination of filters to sample the traces.
-The filters for tail sampling are positive selections only, so if a trace is caught by any of the filter it will be sampled; Alternatively, if no filter catches a trace, then it will not be sampled.
+The filters for tail sampling are positive selections only, so if a trace is caught by any of the filter, it will be sampled; Alternatively, if no filter catches a trace, then it will not be sampled.
 The filters for tail based sampling can be chained together to get the desired effect:

 - **latency**: Sample based on the duration of the trace.
 The duration is determined by looking at the earliest start time and latest end time, without taking into consideration what happened in between.
 - **probabilistic**: Sample a percentage of traces.